 There’s so little time to game when you’re an adult.
 Even more so if you have kids!
 Back in the day, I used to almost always complete games I owned to 100%.
-That was partially because I had so few games, and partially because I had so much time, and partially because games were much shorter!
+That was partially because I had so few games, partially because I had so much time, and partially because games were much shorter!
 I mean, most of my favorite-as-a-kid Sonic series could be beaten in an afternoon.
 Now I have to be much more thoughtful about what I choose to play.
 Sure, there are some great “short and sweet” games, but even so, our backlogs have all gotten completely out of hand!
 Which begs an interesting question: when do you consider a game finished?

 I think every gamer’s answer to this question differs, often substantially.
 As an older gamer with two small children, I want to explain how I think about it and why!

 Before I purchase a game, I like to check howlongtobeat.com to see what sort of time I’ll need to invest.
 The (excellent) website breaks games into three time categories of completion based on what you’re interested in doing.
 “Main story” is literally just charging through the story without any attention to extras.
 “Main + plus extra” is taking time to explore, do a few sidequests, a bit of extra content, etc. And “completionist” is finishing every single component and collection in the game to 100%. (all data is based on registered user votes).

 For me personally, nearly all games I “beat” now fall into the “main + extra” category.
 It’s very rare that I want to rush through a game at blinding speed just to finish the story, and on the flip side I almost never have the time (or interest) to 100% anything.
 And nowadays, if a game simply doesn’t hook me within an hour or two of gameplay, I’ll stop playing it.
 Because time is precious!
 So in my personal approach, I change the category of “main story” to “did not finish/lost interest”.
 Here are a few examples of each my personal tiers!